gridironzone/gridiron-core/contracts/router/README.md

 ### `execute_swap_operations`

-Performs multi-hop swap operations for native & Astroport tokens.
+Performs multi-hop swap operations for native & Gridiron tokens.
 Swaps execute one-by-one and the last swap will return the ask token.
 This function is public (can be called by anyone).
 Contract sets total 'return_amount' in response data after all routes are processed.
 See `SwapResponseData` type for more info.
 Note: Response data makes sense ONLY if the first token in multi-hop swap is native.
 Otherwise, cw20::send message resets response data.